Vincent1218/finantier-test-fe/README.md

 ### Deploying
 1. Tried [Heroku](https://www.heroku.com), which is a free deploying platform.
 2. Faced `Error => (Javascript Heap Out of Memory)`
-3. Choosing [Digital Ocean](https://www.digitalocean.com/) as server memory is more customisable.
+3. Choosing [Digital Ocean](https://www.digitalocean.com/) as server memory is more customisable and cheaper.
 4. Build app.
 5. Deploy.